benory/1520s-project-website/documentation/index.markdown

 ## Data server {#data-server}

 <div id="paragraph"> Once the scores have been uploaded to Github, the musical data is processed using a <a href="https://data.1520s-project.org" target="_blank">data server</a> created by Sapp and hosted at Stanford University.
-This server supports The 1520s Project, the Josquin Research Project, and the Tasso in Music Project.</div><br>
+This server supports The 1520s Project, the Josquin Research Project, and the <a href="http://tassomusic.org" target="_blank">Tasso in Music Project</a>.</div><br>

 <div id="paragraph"><a href="https://data.1520s-project.org" target="_blank"><img src="/images/data_server.png" alt="data server"></a></div><br>

-<div id="paragraph"> The server creates a digitial score, converts the data into a wide range of formats, renders data visualizations such as activity plots and keyscape plots, and builds the timemap required for MP3 playback highlighting.
-All of the files created by the data server (including more than are shown on the website) are available for download and use.</div>
+<div id="paragraph"> The server creates a digitial score, converts this data into a wide range of score formats, renders data visualizations such as activity plots and keyscape plots, and builds the timemap required for MP3 playback highlighting.
+All of the files created by the data server (including more than are shown on the website) are freely available for download and use.</div>
 <br>

 ## Download project data {#download-data}